A statistical approach to topological entanglement: Boltzmann machine representation of high-order irreducible

-If the tripartition is topological non-trivial e.g. shown in Fig. \ref{fig:disks}(b,c) and the ground state the topologically ordered, the resulting $I_3$ will equal to $S_{\rm topo}$ \cite{Feng2022anyon}.
+If the tripartition of a subsystem is topological non-trivial e.g. shown in Fig. \ref{fig:disks}(b,c) and the ground state is topologically ordered, the resulting $I_3$ will equal to $S_{\rm topo}$ \cite{Chen2019,Feng2022anyon}.
 In contrast, for a topologically trivial geometry e.g. shown in Fig. \ref{fig:disks}(a), $I_3 = 0$ is always true for gapped systems since $I(A:B) = 0$ and $(A:B|C) = 0$; and it is true regardless of the order of $A,B$ and $C$ because $I_3(A:B:C)$ is symmetric under permutation of variables.

 Notably, this interpretation coincides with that of the third order mutual information $I_3^c$ for classical random variables and is related to the measure of frustration and synergy \cite{Matsuda2000,Williams2010}.
 In the probabilistic context, given three random variables $A,B,C$ generated from a classical ensemble or sampling of quantum density matrix, we can define $I_3^c$ for classical random variables as